understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 ### Explanations

-We still need some explanations to evaluate, however.
+We still need some explanations to evaluate.
 For this, there are two possibilities in Quantus:

 #### Using Pre-computed Explanations